Top Features of The LG Music Flow Systems

 The music sometimes breaks briefly when you make or change a group.
 If you have a soundbar, then you have the option of creating a surround sound system.
 This is an option for those wanting a bigger sound experience in front of the TV, as you can assign left and right speakers and group your Music Flow speakers together.

-The Music Flow Systems will soon be on selected dealer stores in Kenya, keep tuned for more details.
+The Music Flow Systems will soon be at selected dealer stores in Kenya, keep tuned for more details.